 High School Diploma

-1 common question that we always get is what major or degree do I need to become A Shipping and Traffic Clerk or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Shipping, Receiving and Traffic Clerks or what courses do I need to take.

-We did a survey to ask other Shipping and Traffic Clerks what did they major in college or university and here are the most popular majors that came up.
+We also asked Shipping, Receiving and Traffic Clerks what did they major in college or university and here are the top 5 most popular majors that came up.

 Most Shipping, Receiving, and Traffic Clerks must have a high school diploma or the equivalent.
 Shipping, Receiving, and Traffic Clerks need to have some basic computer skills.
 Candidates who have taken some business classes may be given preference over those who have not.